nattypwns/ctf_writeups/pico-ctf-2014/bitpuzzle-130/README.md

 to view the interface.

 Also, open a new terminal and run `nc localhost 4000` and you will see that qira starts running the binary.
-Supply "helloworld" to the prompt and press Enter.
+Supply `helloworld` to the prompt and press Enter.
 In the Chrome window, you will see a new vertical bar on the left.
 This is known as the "timeline" and shows every step executed by the program invocation you just ran.
 Place your mouse cursor in the main panel and scroll